Skip to content

 1. F1

-Sebastian Vettel has been retired from F1 for only one year after leaving the sport at the end of the 2022 season, but he had already done more than enough to earn a place on any list of the sport's greatest competitors.
+Sebastian Vettel has been retired from Formula 1 since the end of the 2022 season, but he had already done more than enough to earn a place on any list of the sport's greatest competitors.

-Vettel is one of only five drivers to have won four or more world championships and only seven-time winners Michael Schumacher and Lewis Hamilton have also won in four successive seasons, as Vettel did in his golden run from 2010 to 2013.
+Vettel is one of only six drivers to have won four or more world championships and only seven-time winners Michael Schumacher and Lewis Hamilton, along with new four-time world champion Max Verstappen, have also won in four successive seasons, as Vettel did in his golden run from 2010 to 2013.

 The German ace burst onto the scene with his first F1 victory for the midfield Toro Rosso team in the rain at the 2008 Italian Grand Prix and he remains the sport's youngest world champion.